-- Completed a street improvement and accessibility project in the neighborhood South of Juanita Ave. and West of Glendora Ave; Census Tract 4039.02, Block 2. - Completed a street improvement and accessibility project in the neighborhoods North of Juanita Ave., between Grand Ave. and Glendora Ave. and North of Gladstone St., between Barranca Ave. and Grand Ave.; Census Tract 4039.02, Blocks 1 and 3. - Completed a street improvement and accessibility project in the neighborhood South of Juanita Ave., West of Glendora Ave. and East of Nearglen; Census Tract 403902, Block 1. - Engaged the Housing Rights Center to provide Fair Housing Services with dispute resolutions; educate landlords, tenants and the general public regarding housing rights and responsibilities. - The Housing Rights Center delivered tenant housing rights workshops and distributed fair housing material digitally and in person at workshops and events. - O Administered the CDBG grant in compliance with HUD regulations.
+- Completed a street improvement and accessibility project in the neighborhood South of Juanita Ave. and West of Glendora Ave; Census Tract 4039.02, Block 2. - Completed a street improvement and accessibility project in the neighborhoods North of Juanita Ave., between Grand Ave. and Glendora Ave. and North of Gladstone St., between Barranca Ave. and Grand Ave.; Census Tract 4039.02, Blocks 1 and 3. - Completed a street improvement and accessibility project in the neighborhood South of Juanita Ave., West of Glendora Ave. and East of Nearglen; Census Tract 403902, Block 1.

+- Pursuant to HUD requirements, the City Council adopted a Five-Year Consolidated Plan (2023-2028) on May 9, 2023.
+Each year the City adopts an Annual Action Plan to fund specific projects. - Engaged the Housing Rights Center to provide Fair Housing Services with dispute resolutions; educate landlords, tenants and the general public regarding housing rights and responsibilities. - The Housing Rights Center delivered tenant housing rights workshops and distributed fair housing material digitally and in person at workshops and events. - $\,\circ\,$ Administered the CDBG grant in compliance with HUD regulations.